 ACT with Writing

 The middle 50 percent ACT with Writing composite score was a 24-28 for admitted students.
 UNCW requires the writing portion of the ACT (scores reported without the writing section will not be considered).
-Since we review your composite score, UNCW will not calculate a new score based on subscores from various test dates.
+UNCW will also “Super Score” your results, taking your highest subscores from any ACT test date provided.
 UNCW’s ACT number code is 3174.